pleumann/pasta80/README.md

 $ tnylpo -soy,4,0 -t @ hello  # Run in full-screen mode with (Spectrum Next) colors
 ```

+To generate binaries for the ZX Spectrum 48K and ZX Spectrum Next target, use the `--zx` and `--zxn` parameters, respectively.

+$ pl0 --zx hello.pas        # Compiles for ZX Spectrum 48K
+$ pl0 --zxn hello.pas       # Compiles for ZX Spectrum Next

 There is a folder containing `examples` and a folder containing `tests` for the compiler.
 The main test suite `all.pas` needs to be compiled with `--opt` because of its size.
 Otherwise it won't fit into 64K.
 Both the examples and the tests should give you a pretty good overview of what the compiler can do.

 ## Minimalistic IDE